sadramoslehimilani/portfolio/memory-bank/activeContext.md

 ## Current Work Focus

-About section implementation with Lottie animation integration nearly complete.
-All major implementation tasks finished - HTML structure updated, CSS styling modified, JavaScript integration completed, and responsive design adjusted.
-Hero section styling has been enhanced with larger image sizing (600px) and CSS has been reorganized for better maintainability.
-Only final testing of Lottie animation performance and accessibility remains.
+Showcase section implementation completed with comprehensive styling and content updates.
+Font sizes have been reduced across all sections for better visual hierarchy.
+Showcase image heights have been optimized for more compact appearance.
+A new AI Role-Playing Telegram bot project has been added to the portfolio.
+Tech stack layout has been fixed to display inline with proper flexbox styling.
+About section with Lottie animation integration is complete and ready for final testing.

 ## Project Status

-The hero section is fully implemented with GSAP typing animation.
-The About section is nearly complete with Lottie animation integration - all major implementation tasks finished except final testing.
-Ready to proceed with Projects section after About section testing is complete.
+The hero section is fully implemented with GSAP typing animation and optimized font sizes.
+The About section is complete with Lottie animation integration.
+The showcase section is fully implemented with three projects, optimized styling, and proper responsive design.
+Ready to proceed with Contact section and navigation system implementation.

 ## Recent Changes